[March-May]

-Although it will be a few more weeks before our spring plantings and seedlings can reach the dining table (at least in Zone 7), our hearty and vibrant wild edibles (aka edible weeds) can provide tasty and even more nutritious greens that we can cook - right now!
+Even before spring plantings and seedlings can reach the dining table (at least in Zone 7), our hearty and vibrant wild edibles (aka edible weeds) can provide tasty and even more nutritious greens that we can cook - right away!

 Some early edible weeds that we have in Zone 7 (in the order that we observe them appear): Hairy Bittercress, Wild Chives, Dandelions, Pennycress, Garlic Mustard, Stinging Nettles, Mugwort